aranjan7/launchpad/README.md

                          Add comment to the bug
   -i IMPORTANCE, --importance=IMPORTANCE
-                        assign importance to the bug
+                        assign importance to the bug --verbose             Run with printing what you are doing

 ```

 **To view/search bugs use ./show-bug **